 - Live outside or within the walking distance but are unable to get to school even if accompanied, because of their SEN or disability

-The Local Authority calculates statutory walking distance, as the shortest walking distance between the child or young person’s home postcode and the postcode of the education setting using Google Maps.
-Google Maps can be found here.
+The Local Authority calculates statutory walking distance, as the shortest walking distance between the child or young person’s home postcode and the postcode of the education setting.
+Personal Travel Budgets (PTB) are calculated using AA Route Planner.

 Where a child or young person lives within statutory walking distance between their home postcode and school, consideration is given to whether or not their disability, or Special Education Needs prevents them from walking to school, even when accompanied by an adult.
 This is looked at on a case-by-case basis.

 What can I use the money for?

 Parents/ carers can use the PTB as flexibly and creatively as they wish to facilitate their child or young person’s attendance, as long as your child or young person's attendance is not affected and they travel to school safely.
 The school will monitor punctuality and attendance, and any issues with a child or young person’s attendance will be investigated.

 Examples of how Personal Travel Budgets have been used include: